 Station 1 of the Liverpool Fire Department recently integrated two new Pierce trucks into their fleet of fire rescue vehicles.
 Last year, they purchased a new 34’ Pierce Pumper Enforcer, and this year they purchased a new Pierce Walk-In Rescue Arrow XT.

 One of the guys at the Liverpool Fire Department is friends with Will Abold from CNY Auto Spa (a Glidecoat Certified Pro) and has seen his Glidecoat Ceramic Coating applications first-hand.
-He put Will in touch with the Liverpool Fire Department Chief, Chief Smith, to discuss applying Glidecoat’s Pro Auto Ceramic Coating to their new trucks.
+He put Will in touch with the Liverpool Fire Department Chief, Chief Smith, to discuss applying Glidecoat’s Pro Auto Ceramic Coating to their new fire trucks.
 Chief Smith was very impressed with examples of Will’s past ceramic coating applications and wants to protect their new investments.

 - To add additional gloss and shine to the trucks while protecting the finish.